What’s a Prenup?

-Prenups are not just for the rich and famous like Jeff and Mackenzie Bezos, even though I think that right about now, Jeff wishes he had one, and Mackenzie may be glad that they do not.
+Prenups are not just for the rich and famous like Jeff and Mackenzie Bezos, even though Jeff may now wish he had and Mackenzie may be glad that they do not.
 Prenups can also help the average person avoid a messy, lengthy, and expensive divorce.
 For example, consider the advantages of a prenuptial agreement in the following situations:

 - If you own assets and/or property before your marriage.

 - If your partner has a lot of debt.

 - With the rise in student loans and the number of people in credit card debt, it is essential to protect yourself from creditors.
 A prenup can ensure that your partner’s debt stays theirs.

 - You are starting your business.